Watermelon Salad Recipe with Jicama and Cucumber

 - Black pepper to taste

-- Trader Joe’s chile lime seasoning blend (You could probably get away with just using some chipotle pepper, paprika, chile powder and lime zest if you can’t make it to TJ’s)
+- Trader Joe’s chile lime seasoning blend (Or paprika, chile powder and lime zest to taste if you can’t make it to TJ’s)

 - Fresh cilantro - optional, to taste

-Peel jicama then cut into strips - add to bowl
+- Peel 1/2 of jicama, cut into strips - add to bowl

-Sprinkle on the olive oil, lime juice, mint and cilantro, mix again
+- Drizzle the olive oil, lime juice, then add mint and cilantro, mix again

-Pepper it, and sprinkle enough chile lime seasoning to give it some zing.
-I recommend starting small and adding more to taste.
+- Add pepper, and chili lime seasoning, to taste.
+I recommend starting small and adding more as desired.